FAQ

 A: "Star Trek (2009)" is the most exciting and overall most visually compelling Trek movie in a long time.
 It profits from great performances by most of the actors, and from the work of J.J.
 Abrams, who knows like few other directors how to bring a story to the big screen.
 But the story is the movie's principal weak point.
 It suffers from just too many unlikely coincidences and other huge plot holes.
 Most importantly the character relationships that are quickly forged just don't work out.
 The movie is set in a parallel timeline, which shows a lack of continuity with the established Trek where we would expect it (design & technology), while there is continuity where it shouldn't exist (characters).
 The movie is too obviously designed to get seven characters and a ship named Enterprise together no matter when and how, while the intellectual standards that used to define Trek are deemed expendable.
 Finally, the spectacular yet shocking events in the movie are not likely to get me interested in seeing more stories set in this desolate universe.
 "Star Trek (2009)" compares to the old Trek like a one-night stand to a decade-long relationship.

-Regarding "Star Trek Into Darkness", Harrison's true identity is just a gratuitous reference; it has no impact whatsoever and doesn't even make sense in the story.
+Regarding "Star Trek Into Darkness", Harrison's true identity is just a gratuitous reference; it has no impact whatsoever and doesn't make sense in the story.
 But there is an even worse rip-off towards the end of the movie, one that turns the scene and perhaps ultimately the whole movie into a parody.
 Abrams has given himself carte blanche to create a Trek universe it its own right, but all he does is recycling characters, stories and plot devices.
-And he tries to compete with superhero movies, rather than telling great science fiction stories.
-STID is an enjoyable summer blockbuster with lots of great action, but a lousy Star Trek movie, as even casual fans have told me.
+And he aims to compete with superhero movies, rather than telling great science fiction stories.
+STID is an enjoyable summer blockbuster with lots of action, but a lousy Star Trek movie, as even casual fans have told me.

 Q: What do you think about Star Trek Discovery?

 A: Discovery introduced new kinds of characters and new ways of storytelling to Star Trek.
-But the whole production was let down by disastrous creative decisions, most notably by Klingons that don't look like Klingons at all.
+But the production was let down by disastrous creative decisions, most notably by Klingons that don't look like Klingons at all.
 It is nearly impossible to suspend disbelief and accept Discovery as just another iteration of Star Trek in light of its totally different look and altered historical facts.
-All this could have been avoided by simply setting the series in the 25th century and redefining the Klingons to some other race, instead of shoehorning a whole new universe into the established history of the 23rd century.
+All this could have been avoided by simply setting the series in the 25th century and redefining the "Klingons" to some other race, instead of shoehorning a whole new universe into the established history of the 23rd century.
 Also, Discovery pretends to preserve the spirit of Star Trek, but is devoid of exploration and full of war and intrigue.
-Every second character is a mole, a traitor or a maniac.
+Every second character is a mole, a traitor, a maniac or an asshole.
 Every statement that Starfleet stands for peaceful exploration is mere lip service and ultimately hypocritical.
 Finally, most characters, with their haphazard behavior and their vaguely defined relationships, are neither relatable nor likable.
 The watchability of Discovery has improved since the big reset button at the end of season 2, but I still don't think it is good Star Trek.

 Q: What do you think about Star Trek Picard?